The Rocky Horror Picture Show: Let's Do the Time Warp Again

-The Rocky Horror Picture Show: Let's Do the Time Warp Again (also known as The Rocky Horror Picture Show Event and/or simply The Rocky Horror Picture Show) is a 2016 American musical comedy television film.
+The Rocky Horror Picture Show: Let's Do the Time Warp Again (also known as The Rocky Horror Picture Show Event and The Rocky Horror Picture Show) is a 2016 American musical comedy television film.
 It is a tribute to and remake of the cult classic 1975 film of the same name and directed by Kenny Ortega, using the original script written by Richard O'Brien and Jim Sharman.

 Starring an ensemble cast led by Laverne Cox, the film premiered on the Fox network on October 20, 2016.

 Plot

 The plot of the tribute is fundamentally identical to the original film, with some additional scenes wrapped around the film.
 These scenes show several people attending a theatrical showing of The Rocky Horror Picture Show, and subsequently are used to introduce some of the audience participation elements from the original film (such as throwing toilet paper on the line "Great Scott!").